-These Keto Stuffed Poblano Peppers with Chorizo are the perfect easy low carb and keto friendly dinner for busy weeknights, or really anytime.
-Cheesy stuffed poblano peppers packed full of Kiolbassa Smoked Meats chorizo, cauliflower rice, jalapeños, with a generous portion of cream cheese and chihuahua cheese.
-An easy, flavor packed and filling dinner!
+These Stuffed Poblanos with Chorizo are the perfect easy low carb and keto friendly dinner for busy weeknights, or really anytime.
+Cheesy stuffed poblano peppers packed full of Kiolbassa Smoked Meats chorizo, cauliflower rice, jalapeños, with cream cheese, cilantro and lime!
+An easy, flavor packed and filling dinner.

 Now, on to this recipe!
 We chose Kiolbassa’s authentic Mexican style chorizo to stuff some poblano peppers and it was easily one of the best decisions we’ve made as of late.
 These keto stuffed poblano peppers are packed full of seasoned cauliflower rice, garlic, onions, and of course, plenty of cheese!
 The perfect weeknight dinner, or a great addition to your football Tailgate spread.
 Gluten free, keto friendly, and incredibly tasty.